- For Parents

 “Recognize that this IS NOT a normal time, and that you DO NOT need to mimic or replicate a traditional school setting in your home.
 So, if you only do one thing: Encourage your child to discover something productive that sparks his or her curiosity.
 Then, research it, learn more about it as a family, write about it, and discover the math and science surrounding it.
 Experts say curiosity is not only a bridge to learning, but to happiness.”

-In this unplanned COVID-19 situation we find ourselves in, here are some ideas for fueling your child’s curiosity.
+In this unplanned situation we find ourselves in, here are some ideas for fueling your child’s curiosity.
 Your family may already be using some of these offline learning ideas, but we bet you’ll find a couple ones you haven’t tried on the list:

 Pandemic may be a popular and all-too ironic choice right now, but whatever game you have tucked away on the closet shelf can be a source of fun.
 Catan, Life, Apples to Apples, Clue, Yahtzee… Board games can support critical thinking and decision-making skills, as well as interpersonal communication skills.
 Include grandparents or friends in the fun via speakerphone.

 Dust off the recipe box.
-Baking can be simple enough to help a preschooler with or challenging enough to excite a high school senior.
+Baking is an offline activity that can be simple enough to help a preschooler with or challenging enough to excite a high school senior.
 Soft pretzels require just a few ingredients and allow children to practice rolling and twisting dough, boiling water, and baking.
 If you have a high schooler looking for a hefty challenge, encourage them to make make homemade pasta or choose a technical challenge from the Great British Baking Show for themselves.
 Math, motor skills, and taste buds will all soon be engaged.

 Did you know that a 1985 cassette tape has 24 parts?